OrigamiKing3612/OrigamiKing3612.github.io/README.md

 ## **Instead**

-This is my first mod.
-This mod is put on hold for now.
+This is my first mod and is in the process of a rewrite.

 ### **Download**

-You can download Instead [here](https://github.com/OrigamiKing1236/Instead-Mod)
+Coming soon